 Focus on Creativity Across Disciplines

 Animatronics is both technically and artistically challenging.
-We try to get kids to see the connections across fields emphasizing that these all are creative endeavors – they just use different tools and skills.
+We try to get kids to see the connections across fields emphasizing that these are all creative endeavors – they just use different tools and skills.

 We try to make sure every child is involved in all aspects of making their shows.
 We specifically discourage splitting group projects into a writing team and a robot team.